Banff Drinking Water Testing Program

 Our water is safe and clean

 Protecting public health by providing clean and safe drinking water is the Town of Banff’s most important priority.
-Due to new standards for allowable traces of lead implemented by Health Canada, we are sampling water from specific homes in Banff.

 We test our drinking water regularly and meet or perform better than all provincial and federal guidelines.
 The water the Town of Banff provides is very high quality and is safe to drink.
+Our water is drawn from an underground aquifer surrounded by mountains.

 New Health Canada Guideline